DIY Farmer’s Market Baby Shower Theme – Tips & Tricks

 Farmers Market Shower

-To really capture our theme, we decided to create food ‘stalls’ just like a farmers market would have.
+To capture our theme, we decided to create food ‘stalls’ to mimic a farmers market.
 We bought a chalk pen along with inexpensive chalkboard signs at the dollar store to identify the stalls and we dressed each table with cheap burlap that was purchased at a garden center (use to cover plants in winter).
 It went perfectly with our theme and the simple decorations really added to the space.

 As far as the menu was concerned we felt it was important to not only serve finger foods, but foods that could be served at room temperature.
 Last thing you want to be doing when hosting a shower is spending the whole time in the kitchen heating things up.
 Not to mention that by using finger foods you can reduce the amount of forks, knives and spoons you need (saving costs!).
 We created a…